Cibotium chamissoi

 General

-Under ideal conditions, young trunkless Cibotium chamissoi can grow rather quickly, putting out numerous moderate-sized fronds in less than a year.
-However, as the hāpuʻu gets older and a real trunk develops, this species (and the others) begins to grow very slowly, adding only an inch or so in height each year; maybe, because it starts diverting energy and resources into producing spores?
+Under ideal conditions, young trunkless Cibotium chamissoi can grow rather quickly, putting out several moderate-sized fronds in less than a year.
+However, as the hāpuʻu ʻiʻi gets older and a real trunk develops, this species (and the others) begins to grow painfully slow, adding only an inch or two in height each year.
+Unless grown from a mature stump, the development of the first reproductive fronds with sori can take 15 or more years [Kay Lynch, per. comm.].
+Unfortunately, this is just part of their biology, and no amount of sun, water, or fertilizer appears to dramatically quicken their growth.

-Cibotium chamissoi tends to form a natural skirt of dead fronds (see photographs above), one of the distinguishing characteristics of this species in its natural habitat.
+Cibotium chamissoi tends to form a natural skirt of dead fronds (see photographs above), one of the common characteristics of this species in its natural habitat.
 It's your call if you find this feature attractive or ugly.
-If ugly, remove the old fronds with a hand-pruner, being careful not to damage the fern's trunk or emerging fiddleheads.
+If ugly, remove the old fronds with hand-pruners, being careful not to damage the fern's trunk or emerging side shoots.

 Pests and Diseases